MailTape/MailTape-v1/_posts/2022-03-13-Raw-Poetic.md

 ## The Bongo Band - Apache
 Raw Poetic: **"**This song is pretty well known in the B-Boy circuit, but I think it’s a quite necessary piece for anyone who is just learning about hip-hop or trying to learn how to rap.
 It’s a great beat to freestyle rap or dance to.
 I feel like this song should be played at some point every day.**"**

-## The Silent Years - Someone Keep Us Warm
+## The Silent Years - Someone To Keep Us Warm
 Raw Poetic: **"**I can’t remember if I played a gig with this band, or if I just saw them in DC one night; but they played this song, and I never forgot it.
 It has a good vibe.
 I believe they are from Detroit.
 I’m not sure if they even still exist as a band.
 I don’t know any of their other songs.
 But I like this one.
 It reminds me that anyone, in the right moment, can make a good song.
 As long as it’s from the heart.**"**

 ## MC Solaar - Bouge De Là